alfinka/alfinka/README.md

 🌱 I’m currently learning new IT skills as Python, AI, Databases, SQL, AI...
 💞️ I’m looking to collaborate on IT projects as junior Data Analyst
 📫 How to reach me:
-⚡ Fun fact: I have a lot of time.
+⚡ Fun fact: I have a lot of time 😎😂

 # Languages, Tools and Frameworks
 <img align="left" alt="C" width="45px" src="https://github.com/miroslav-reiter/miroslav-reiter/blob/main/loga/logo-c.png" />